Welcome to our website!

 Community Education Programs/Events

 We offer community education programs especially developed for the Latino and Spanish-speaking communities.
 Currently, we partner with community, faith-based and medical organizations to provide educational workshops and programs that increase awareness about Alzheimer’s disease and the Association’s resources.
-Below is a list of GIC educational programs and a calendar of upcoming programs.
+Below is a list of Illinois Chapter educational programs and a calendar of upcoming programs.

 Alzheimer’s disease in the Latino community